Lansity/FM_Bipartitioning/README.md

 pass_num: number of pass, suggest num: 5~15

-hl: hill_climping ability, can hardly influence the result, suggest 1.2
+init_part: should be 0, 1 or 2

+  0: initial randomly

-init_part: should be 0 or 1, 0: initial by the input order, 1: initial randomly
+  1: initial by the input order

+  2: initial with the region-grow algorithm

-eg: ./tmp.exe ibm01.are ibm01.net 0.45 10 1.2 0
+eg: ./tmp.exe ibm01.are ibm01.net 0.45 10 2

 ### testfm.cpp is the original edition with many notes